SmokeFloat/SmokeFloat/README.md

 - 👋 Hi, I’m @SmokeFloat
-- 👀 I’m interested in making money
+- 👀 I’m interested in creating a solid carreer in web development
 - 🌱 I’m currently learning how to make money (and a little programming maybe)
-- 💞️ I’m looking to collaborate on projects that I think can make tons of money
+- 💞️ I’m looking to build up my tech stack and a nice portfolio
 - 📫 How to reach me, well, not until I finish my tech stack, I will be working on personal projects first.

 Checkout my hello world for more info, I guess.